rabmarjan/InterconnectionProject/README.md

 9. python manage.py runserver_plus 0.0.0.0:8000 (For development)
 10. gunicorn InterconnectionContact.wsgi:application -w 4 -b 0.0.0.0:8000 (For production with optional flag)**
 11. curl -H "Content-Type: application/json" -X POST -d '{"first_name":"xyz","last_name":"xyz"}' http://localhost:8000/api/v1/contact/
-12.Use any rest client such as Advanced Rest Client for getting data from rest url
+12. Use any rest client such as Advanced Rest Client for getting data from rest url

 ** For Production you can use gunicorn or other wsgi compatible server